See the Best of Key West for Less

 En español | Walking across the steamy tarmac, I look up at the big red letters emblazoned across the front of the tiny airport terminal.
 “Welcome to the Conch Republic,” they announce, and I have a moment of panic thinking that I forgot my passport.
 That’s when I remember that I’m still in the United States.

-Key West, the southernmost point of the continental U.S., feels like a different country — or at least like a very unique place in our own.
+Key West, the southernmost point of the continental U.S., feels like a different country — or at least like a unique place in our own.

 In an era of homogenized travel experiences, the island remains refreshingly idiosyncratic, full of independent thinkers like those who inspired Key West’s short-lived attempt to secede from the union in 1982.
 Though its debauchery has been the stuff of legend since rumrunners established Prohibition-era speakeasies (and the island’s most famous resident, Ernest Hemingway, wrote in a letter to a friend, “Got tight last night on absinthe.
 Did knife tricks”), lately it sports a fresh, dapper persona that places culture, environmental stewardship and a hyper-local culinary scene in the spotlight.